 The Roadrunner Junior Club welcomes athletes in 1st through 8th grade.
 Some running routes may cross roads, so participation begins when you feel your child is ready to safely cross residential streets unsupervised.

 Athletes can join the club at any time during the year, even mid-season.
-Remember, there is no such thing as bad weather—only bad running gear!
+Remember, there is no such thing as bad weather—only good running gear!
 We recommend that athletes commit to at least 2 weeks to get past initial fatigue, learn the practice routine, and foster friendships.

 We use the TeamSnap app for all communication.
 Key features include: